-The Department [will] shall publish a notice of availability of the draft regional allocation report in a newspaper of general circulation.
-[When appropriate, the Albuquerque-Bernalillo County Air Quality Control Board (AQCB) will provide for the discussion of the report and accept public comment during a public meeting.]
+The Department [will] shall publish a notice of availability of the draft regional allocation report in a newspaper of general circulation in Bernalillo County.
+[When appropriate, the Albuquerque Bernalillo County Air Quality Control Board (AQCB) will provide for the discussion of the report and accept public comment during a public meeting.]